Jaimedgp/Muon-Experiment-reader/README.md

 ## Brief Introduction

 MULTI-DAQ is a data acquisition program for the experiment (Measurement of the Muon Lifetime) for the use of the TeachSpin apparatus  [Muon Physics](http://www.teachspin.com/muon-physics.html).
-In this experiment the muoon lifetime is determined from the muons' decay time occures inside the detector.
-The sources are atmospherics muons.
+In this experiment the muoon lifetime is determined from the muons' decay time occures inside the detector, using as source atmospherics muons.

 <img align="right" width="450" height="300" src="/docs/Screenshots/Scheme.png">